linkspreed/smm/README.md

 ## Stay up to date with our official social media announcements

+### 16.02.2025
+- Topic: You own your own social network
+- Directory: /posts/2025/February/16
+- Description: ``` With Web4™ by Linkspreed® you're in complete control of your network. 🤝 No censorship, no algorithms - just you and your community! #Web4 #Linkspreed #SocialMedia #Future ```

 ### 15.02.2025
 - Topic: Web4 Strategy
 - Directory: /posts/2025/February/15